DaveT86/FirstProject/README.md

 ### Sources and Resources

 * In order to achieve the desired appearance of my navigation bar, I utilized custom CSS derived from code found [here](https://stackoverflow.com/questions/51295524/how-to-create-a-box-with-slanted-edges).
-* I researched optimal color palettes for food-related websites, referencing [this resource](https://jenndavid.com/colors-that-influence-food-sales-infographic/).
+* I researched optimal color palettes for food-related websites, ahd this website seemed knowledgable [this resource](https://jenndavid.com/colors-that-influence-food-sales-infographic/).
 * Google Forms was used to facilitate user submissions due to its simplicity and efficient data processing capabilities, as I lacked the necessary tools for implementing a custom form.
 * Chat-GPT and other modern ai's proved invaluable for providing suggestions and proofreading text content and code within the site.
 [ChatGpt] https://chatgpt.com/
 * Chrome DevTools were essential for CSS modification and understanding margin and spacing adjustments for different screen sizes.